Updated August 9, 2023

 Bar Chart in Excel is very simple and easy to create.
-Let understand the working of Bar Chart in Excel by Some Examples.
+Let us understand the working of the Bar Chart in Excel with Some Examples.

 Take a simple piece of data to present the bar graph.
-I have sales data for 4 different regions East, West, South, and North.
+I have sales data for 4 regions: East, West, South, and North.